 You have the option of exercising your objection right in connection with the usage of services by the information company – irrespective of Directive 2002/58/EC – by means of automated processes where technical specifications are used.

-Right to revocation of the data protection-law consent declaration
+8.7 Right to revocation of the data protection-law consent declaration

 You have the right to revoke your data protection-law consent declaration at any time.
 The revocation does not affect the lawfulness of the processing which took place on the basis of the consent until the revocation.

-Right to complain to a supervisory authority
+8.8 Right to complain to a supervisory authority

 Irrespective of contrary administrative-law or judicial legal remedies, you are entitled to the right to complain to a supervisory authority, particularly in the member state of your place of residence, your workplace or the location of the alleged breach, if you are of the view that the processing of the personal data pertaining to you breaches the GDPR.

 If you contact us by email, please note that the contents of unencrypted emails can be intercepted by third parties and read without permission.
 For this reason, we recommend sending confidential information in encrypted form or sending it by mail in the traditional way.

 This data protection provision has applied since March 2019.

 To the extent to which our website develops further and new technologies are used, it might become necessary to amend the terms of the data protection provisions.
 IMP³ROVE hereby reserves the right to amend the data protection provisions at any time as of a date in the future.
-We recommend that you always read the respective-current version.
+We recommend that you always read the respectively-current version.